BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/E-Post/working with e-post/sending.md

 ### Sending

-With our API you can send invoices, credit notes, reminders, quotes and orders.
+With our App you can send invoices, credit notes, reminders, quotes and orders.
 However, in our application example we will focus on invoices.

 ![](images/apps/epostrechnung.PNG)

 First select the invoice you want to send.

 The function for sending E-POST letters can be found under **"Print/Send"** in the menu bar.
-Open it and select **"Send as E-Post letter"** to open the dialog for sending E-POST letters.
+Open it and select **"Send as E-POST letter"** to open the dialog for sending E-POST letters.

 ![](images/apps/epostprintsend.PNG)